camoto-project/gamearchivejs/README.md

         SAVE_FAILED_TEST=1 npm test
         mv error1.bin test/arc-myformat/default.bin

-If your archive format has any sort of compression or encryption, these algorithms should go into the gamecomp.js project instead.
-This is to make it easier to reuse the algorithms, as many of them (particularly the compression ones) are used amongst many unrelated archive formats.
-All the gamecomp.js algorithms are available to be used by any archive format in this library.
+If your file format has any sort of compression or encryption, these algorithms should go into the [gamecomp.js](https://github.com/Malvineous/gamecompjs) project instead.
+This is to make it easier to reuse the algorithms, as many of them (particularly the compression ones) are used amongst many unrelated file formats.
+All the gamecomp.js algorithms are available to be used by any format in this library.

 During development you can test your code like this: